TimyVillarmia/CSharp-Data-Structures-Algorithms/README.md

    * Bucket Sort

 Please note that the repository is a work in progress, and additional content will be added regularly.
 Contributions and suggestions are welcome to improve and expand the repository's content.
-## How to Use
+## How to Contribute

-To make the most of this repository, you can follow these steps:
+To make the most of this repository, refer to [this](/CONTRIBUTING.md) or you can follow these steps:

 1. Clone the repository to your local machine using the following command: